paulowe/gcp/big-data_ml.md

 Google technologies for getting the most out of data

+## Big Data and ML on GCP
+The big data services on GCP are
+- Fully managed
+- Serverless
+- Integrated so that services work together

 ### Overview of solutions
 Cloud Dataproc - Managed Hadoop MapReduce, Spark, Pig, and Hive service